IF I FOCUS ON MONEY I'LL BE BAD

 How do you behave in order to avoid being like them?

 Think, talk, write… It’s up to you.
 Just dig in – and let me know if you find something interesting!

-PS - My new book, Money Blocks, is packed with 165 limiting beliefs about money, and a technique for smashing them!
-You can get it for $1 here.
+PS - My book Money Blocks, is packed with 165 limiting beliefs about money and a technique for smashing them.
+Find out more here.